 City of Hope, Duarte, California

-Over ten years of advanced research and development, American Gene Technologies™ (AGT), has built a broad, robust gene delivery platform that accelerates the development of a wide variety of drug candidates.
+With over a decade of advanced research and development, American Gene Technologies™ (AGT), has built a broad, robust gene delivery platform that accelerates the development of a wide variety of drug candidates.
 This platform allows AGT to pursue exciting clinical “cures” in large and orphan indications to complex diseases.
 AGT has an extensive and growing patent portfolio protecting its lentiviral vector and proprietary process for generating autologous cell products that treat HIV as well as its methods and Composition for the Activation of Gamma Delta T cells to kill solid cancer tumors.

 Using its platform and patented methods, AGT has built a rich product pipeline of genetic therapies for patients suffering from infectious disease, monogenic disorders, and cancer.